gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 #### Decide which virtual platform to host your event

-Please choose a platform who’s user interface that conforms to level AA of the [WCAG 2.1 standard](https://www.w3.org/TR/WCAG21/).
+Please choose a platform whose user interface that conforms to level AA of the [WCAG 2.1 standard](https://www.w3.org/TR/WCAG21/).
 Additionally, we recommend reaching out to users with disabilities to test the usability of your platform and the way you’ve implemented your event.
 Refer to [Selecting an accessible remote meeting platform from the Accessibility of Remote Meetings W3C Group Note (w3.org)](https://www.w3.org/TR/remote-meetings/#selection) for detailed guidance.

 #### Assign roles and responsibilities to your event staff

-##### Forewarning:

 Smaller events may have some staff with multiple roles.
 Bigger events will present more challenges and will necessitate a greater distribution of tasks.
 Keep in mind that third parties, like audio-visual production companies, can be used to handle some of these tasks.